 Mike squinted out the window.
 “We’re studying religion in University.
 My prof says there’s good in everything and we need to be tolerant, but most of all I guess I’m really getting in touch with myself lately.
 I guess I just believe in myself.”

 “Did you ever let yourself down?”
 I asked with a grin.

 “Ya,” he smiled reluctantly, “but I’m getting better.”
 I laughed, but he was serious.
 “I just think that whatever path you choose, that’s cool.
 You just need to respect yourself.
 So… are you an atheist?”

 “No,” I laughed, noticing my daughter’s turned head and her smile.
 “There’s too much evidence to the contrary.”

 I was strangely comfortable sitting there.
-You see, one of the greatest stresses in my life has always come from what us believers call “witnessing.”
-I would sit on an airplane knowing that if it crashed and the guy beside me went to hell, it would be my fault.
+You see, one of the greatest stress in my life has always come from what believers call “witnessing.”
+I would sit on an airplane knowing that it could crash and the guy beside me go to hell.
 When I told others about my faith, I was as clumsy as a carpenter with ten thumbs.
 Maybe I was just a slow learner when I was taught personal evangelism back in Bible college, but a few years ago I made a surprising discovery: When I simply tell others what I have seen or what God has done, they listen.
-When I incorporate some humor their faces light up.
+When I incorporate some humor, their faces light up.

 “But if he came to class one day and said, ‘I have an announcement to make: I’m the Son of God.
 I’m the way, the truth and the life, no one comes to God except through me,’ what would you think?”